Koopman-informed recurrent neural networks: Koopman operator and extended dynamic mode decomposition

 \subsection{Extended dynamic mode decomposition}

 As we are mostly working with discrete systems in this paper, we focus on approximating the Koopman operator \(\mathcal{K}\) for discrete dynamical systems.
 The way to approximate \(\mathcal{K}\) is by extended dynamic mode decomposition (EDMD), which is an algorithm that provides a data driven finite dimensional approximation of the Koopman operator $\mathcal{K}$ through a linear map $K$.
 The spectral properties of $K$ subsequently serve to approximate those of $\mathcal{K}$.
 Utilizing this approach enables us to derive the Koopman eigenvalues, eigenfunctions, and modes.
 Here, we provide a brief overview of EDMD.
-For further details, refer to \citet{williams2015data}.
+For further details, refer to \citet{williams-2015}.
+The core concept of EDMD involves approximating the operator's action on $\mathcal{F} \, = \, L^2(\mathcal{H}, \mu_h )$ by selecting a finite dimensional subspace $\widetilde{\Psi}_M \subset \mathcal{F}$.
+To define this subspace, we start by choosing a dictionary $\Psi_M \, = \, \{ \psi_i: \mathcal{H} \rightarrow \mathbb{R} \mid i=1, \dots, M\}$.
+We then have